LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/OSCertificate/createcertificate.md

 ### Creating both key.pem file and cert.pem file

-*Note: This is used when configuring LiveEngage Push Notification.*
+*Note: This is used when configuring Conversational Cloud Push Notification.*

 - Open the terminal and locate the folder in which you would like to save the file.